The 4 Best Heated Hand Massagers for Arthritis & Carpal Tunnel

 The sleek design and solid build of the device are impressive.

-The massager’s battery charges through an AC wall adapter that comes with the device – in only 90 minutes.
+The massager’s battery charges through an AC wall adapter that comes with the device in only 90 minutes.

-However, while I like this one, it only comes with 3 massage programs and intensities, and when I used it for the first time, I thought the compression may be too intense for people with advanced arthritis or tender/swollen joints.
+However, while I like this one, it only comes with 3 massage programs and intensities, and when I used it for the first time, I thought the compression might be too intense for people with advanced arthritis or tender/swollen joints.

 Snailax Pros